protontypes/open-sustainable-technology/README.md

 - [stats_for_soil_survey](https://ncss-tech.github.io/stats_for_soil_survey/) - Lecture material on "Statistics for Pedologists".
 - [Simsphere](https://github.com/tjc181/simsphere) - A one-dimensional model that allows one to simulate the transfer of heat and moisture between plants, soil and atmosphere over a 24 hour day.
 - [CryoGrid3](https://github.com/CryoGrid/CryoGrid3) - A one-dimensional land surface model dedicated to simulate ground temperatures in permafrost environments.
-- [CNN-SoilTextureClassification](https://github.com/felixriese/CNN-SoilTextureClassification) - one-dimensional convolutional neural networks (CNN) for the classification of soil texture based on hyperspectral data.
+- [CNN-SoilTextureClassification](https://github.com/felixriese/CNN-SoilTextureClassification) - One-dimensional convolutional neural networks (CNN) for the classification of soil texture based on hyperspectral data.
 - [EarthML](https://github.com/pyviz-topics/EarthML) - Improving, documenting, and illustrating how to use other, freely available, general-purpose open source projects to solve problems in the earth sciences.
 - [STEP](http://step.esa.int/main/) - ESA is developing free open source toolboxes for the scientific exploitation of Earth Observation missions under the Scientific Exploitation of Operational Missions programme element.
 - [globsim](https://github.com/geocryology/globsim) - Using global reanalyses for permafrost simulation.